guidocella/eloquent-insert-on-duplicate-key/README.md

 ### Models

-Call `insertOnDuplicateKey` or `insertIgnore` from a Model with the array of data to insert in its table.
+Call `insertOnDuplicateKey` or `insertIgnore` from a model with the array of data to insert in its table.

 ```php
     $data = [